EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

    can coexist, and how to declare variables though &nbsp;**CONST**.

    _Note:_{: style="color: red"} the preprocessor will handle sequences of assignments and expressions such as &nbsp;**{x=3,y=4,x\*=y,x\*2}**;
-   the result is the ASCII representation of **x\*2**, the final expression.
-Only the preprocessor has this capability; the input file must consist of a single expression without any variable assignments.
+   the result is the ASCII representation of the final expression, &nbsp;**x\*2**.
+This extra capability is only in the preprocessor; the transformed input must consist of a single expression without any variable assignments, as in the example above.

 ### _Input structure: syntax for parsing tokens_
 {::comment}